reethu-nagula/cyclistic_casestudy/README.md

 This is the final part of the BI project.

 After obtaining the necessary data resources and getting approval from stakeholders to use them, we create a mockup design first.
 This way, stakeholders can get an idea of the layout that will be used at the end of the project.
-This also minimizes significant changes when we have already created a dashboard with visualization software.
+This way we can help stakeholders understand how their dashboard is going to look and make changes as per their convience.
 Here's the mockup I created.

 Now we use Tableau Software to connect the target table and visualizations.

+#### Load the data into Tableau

+To load the data into tableau, I have connected the Google Drive to Tableau( As i have stored the data in Google Drive ).

+After loading the data, it's good to have a look at your data and try to understand the data before creating visualizations.

+#### Create Charts

+Now we create charts to include in our dashboards.
+We create charts in the sheets.

+##### Sheet-1,2 : Top Trips:Start,End

+As the stakeholders want to identify the customer demand in different stations based on total Trip Time, we create 2 charts i.e., Top Trips:Start Station & Top Trips:End Station and create a dashboard named Top Trips by Station by combining these two sheets.

+In these 2 Sheets we use the Sum( Trip Minutes ), User Type, Neighbourhood Start, Borough Start, Zip Code Start, Neighbourhood End, Borough End, Zip Code End.

+#### Sheet-3,4 : Trip Count

+Stakeholders wanted a visualization showing the percent growth in the number of trips year over year.
+So for that we created a visualization named Trip Count.

+In this we created 2 charts, first one showing the Total Trips by months in an Area Chart.
+In this chart we used Usertype, Sum( Trip Count ), Month( Start Day ).
+Second One is Trip Count by Start Neighbourhood.
+This Chart shows information about the Trip Count in each month of 2019,2020 from Start Station.

+Both the charts gives us insights on the number of trips take over year.

+#### Sheet- 5,6 : Seasonality